AmadIrfan/SE_LAB_PROJECT/README.md

-# 2nd Trust Ecommerce
+# 2nd Trust E-commerce
 ## Description
-A Second Trust Ecommerce application with two users, customer and admin
+A Second Trust is an e-commerce application with two users. it simpler to Daraz or OLX

 ## Project Technology Stack
-Web
+Full Stack Web (MERN)
-## Developer Name
-Subhan Anjum
-## Course Name
-Software Engineering